christopher5106/christopher5106.github.io/_posts/2016-05-02-deploy-instantly-from-your-host-to-AWS-EC2-and-Google-Cloud-with-kubernetes.markdown

 }
 ```

-- [GLOUD](https://cloud.google.com/sdk/) with a Google Cloud account and a new project, and set
+- [GLOUD CLI](https://cloud.google.com/sdk/) with a Google Cloud account and a new project, and set

 ```bash
 gcloud config set compute/zone eu-central1-b